meraki/spark-operations-bot/README.md

 ## Docker<a name="docker-run">

-First, edit the .env file to set your environment variables.
+First, make a copy of the .env.sample file, naming it .env, and editing it to set your environment variables.

 You can build the container yourself:
 ```